crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 Each fiber:
 - Schedules itself by yielding during I/O
 - Never gets interrupted mid-calculation
-- Uses only 24KB of memory (300x smaller than threads!)
+- Managed entirely in userspace (no kernel involvement)
 - Shares resources through the event loop

 ### Ruby's GVL: Why Fibers Make Even More Sense

 Ruby's Global VM Lock (GVL) means only one thread can execute Ruby code at a time.
+Threads are preempted after a 100ms time quantum.

 This creates an interesting dynamic:

 ```ruby
 # CPU work: Threads don't help much due to GVL